mohammadzainabbas/MGMA-Lab/README.md

 git checkout lab1
 ```

-Before starting, make sure that you have `conda` (Anaconda) installed.
-We will start by creating a new enviornment for the purpose of our labs:
+Before starting further, make sure that you have `conda` (Anaconda) installed.
+We will create a new enviornment for the purpose of our labs:

 ```bash
 conda create -n mgma python=3 -y